TrueBlocks/trueblocks-docs/content/blog/recipes/running-against-mutliple-rpc-endpoints.md

 cachePath = "~/.quickBlocks/cache"
 ```

 or something similar.
-This is standard TOML with a heading or group for each set of unique keys and key / value pairs defining the options.
+This is a standard TOML with a heading or group for each set of unique keys and key / value pairs defining the options.
 While each tool and application in TrueBlocks has its own configuration file, the main options are stored in the `quickBlocks.toml` file.
 See the documentation for more information.

 ## Customizing the RPC Endpoint